-Students in grades 3-8 are eligible for recognition on one of the school's two Honor Rolls: All A Honors recognizes students who have earned a 94% or above in all academic classes for the quarter.
-A/B Honors recognizes students who have earned an 86% or above in all academic classes for the quarter.
+Students in grades 3 - 8 are eligible for recognition on one of the school's two Honor Rolls: All A Honors recognizes students who have earned a 94% or above in all academic classes for the quarter.
+A/B Honors recognizes students who have earned an 86% or above in all academic classes and at least one A for the quarter.